 - A blended learning approach which combines online learning modules with face-to-face delivery, which can be responsive to the needs of your organisation.

-- Teamwork between you and St John Ambulance to build the exact package you need, with the opportunity for further training opportunities such as Mental Health First Aid, as well as taking advantage of our managed services offer.
+- Teamwork between you and St John Ambulance to build the exact package you need, with the opportunity to enhance the learning experience with courses such as Mental Health First Aid.

 What can learners expect?

-Learners on our national apprenticeship programmes delivered by St John Ambulance will receive training of the highest-quality which both engages them and challenges them to stretch their skills, knowledge and behaviours to the next level.
+Learners on a St John Ambulance apprenticeship programme will receive training of the highest quality which both engages and challenges them to stretch their skills, knowledge and behaviours to the next level.

 We endeavour to involve learners at every stage of their apprenticeship, from on-boarding right through to coaching for their end-point assessment, ensuring that they receive a completely learner-centric experience which will serve them well not just on day one of their programme, but every day for the rest of their career.

 St John Ambulance take great pride in embedding our HEART values within all learning opportunities.
 This means the training apprentices receive will be firmly rooted in our values of humanity, excellence, accountability, responsiveness and teamwork.
 Importantly, we will take time to understand the values of your own organisation, so that learning can focus on these too!

 All our apprenticeships take a blended learning approach:

 - Face-to-face or webinar sessions